AllanFernandes135/LumaAssignment/README.md

 1) Install all the dependencies
 2) Build the project
-3) Create Custom TestNG runner and select the runner file 4)As per Script execution change the @tag in ScriptRunner file
+3) Create Custom TestNG runner and select the runner file
+4) As per Script execution change the @tag in ScriptRunner file
 5) Execute the scripts
 6) Result is stored in folder ScriptResult